siegel-lab-ucd/DockingPipeline/README.md

 10. [Final Steps](#final-steps)

 ## Downloading FASTA Files
 First, you need to download the FASTA files for all of the proteins you are using.
-Since we are getting them for this project from a list from PDB, we can use the script `get_fastas.py` which can be found [here](docs/getfastas.md).
+Since we are getting them for this project from a list from PDB, we can use the script `get_fastas.py` documents for which can be found [here](docs/getfastas.md).
 Run the script using:
 ```bash
 python get_fastas.py
 ```
 If you are using this workflow for another project, procure the FASTA files yourself.

 ## Folding Proteins
-Once you have all of the FASTA files, you can fold them using the script `run_esmfold.sh` which can be found [here](docs/runesmfold.md).
+Once you have all of the FASTA files, you can fold them using the script `run_esmfold.sh` documents for which can be found [here](docs/runesmfold.md).
 Run the script using:
 ```bash
 bash run_esmfold.sh $fastapath $outputdirectory
 ```